MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

 ## 4: Use blob storage from app code

-The following two sections demonstrate two ways to access the blob container created through [Example: Create Azure Storage](azure-sdk-example-storage.md).
+This section demonstrates two ways to access the blob container created through [Example: Create Azure Storage](azure-sdk-example-storage.md).

-The [first method (with authentication)](#4a-use-blob-storage-with-authentication) authenticates the app with `DefaultAzureCredential` as described in [Authenticate Python apps to Azure services during local development using service principals](../authentication-local-development-service-principal.md).
-With this method, you must first assign the appropriate permissions to the app identity, which is the recommended practice.
+The **Passwordless (Recommended)** method authenticates the app with `DefaultAzureCredential` as described in [Authenticate Python apps to Azure services during local development using service principals](../authentication-local-development-service-principal.md).
+With this method, you must first assign the appropriate permissions to the app identity. which in this example, is an application service principal.
+[DefaultAzureCredential](../authentication/credential-chains.md#defaultazurecredential-overview) is a chained credential, which provides the ability to authenticate using several different credential types.
+This means your app could just as easily run under your Azure user account or, if running on Azure, a managed identity without needing to make any code changes.

-The [second method (with connection string)](#4b-use-blob-storage-with-a-connection-string) uses a connection string to access the storage account directly.
+The **Connection sting** method uses a connection string to access the storage account directly.
 Although this method seems simpler, it has two significant drawbacks:

-- A connection string inherently authenticates the connecting agent with the Storage *account* rather than with individual resources within that account.
+- A connection string authenticates the connecting agent with the Storage *account* rather than with individual resources within that account.
 As a result, a connection string grants broader authorization than might be needed.

 - A connection string contains access info in plain text and therefore presents potential vulnerabilities if it's not properly constructed or secured.
 If such a connection string is exposed, it can be used to access a wide range of resources within the Storage account.

-For these reasons, we recommend using the authentication method in production code.
+For these reasons, we recommend using the passwordless method in whenever possible.

 ### [Passwordless (Recommended)](#tab/managed-identity)